elliotgordonrowe/log-exercise/README.md

 WHERE Timestamp > SOME_TIMESTAMP
 ORDER BY DESC;

 We then play the changes in reverse, modifying the records in-memory until we playback the first change at which point we commit the result (update the DB) via either bulk edit (preferable) or singular edits to the table.
+A possible optimization is to get the list of distinct inventory IDs for the time range before selecting the latest records for those IDs and only operating on those.

 Apparently drizzle with MySQL does not support returning the last inserted record when the ID is not auto-incremented (i.e. when it is a string).
 This seems like it should be basic functionality but I do not have the time to investigate an alternative design.
 Additionally, Drizzle does not support batch calls for MySQL.